-Cut the lemons in half and squeeze the juice from both lemons into the glass measuring cup.
-Add 1 cup of water to the cup and place it in the microwave.
-Turn the microwave on and cook the lemon water until it boils.
+Cut a lemon in half and squeeze the juice from both into a microwave-safe bowl or measuring cup, adding both halves of the lemon as well.
+Add 1/2 cup of water to the container and place it in the microwave.
+Turn the microwave on and cook the lemon water until it boils, which typically takes three minutes.
 Leave the microwave closed with the hot water inside until the water cools.

 Spray the outside of the door with the glass cleaner, including the handle.
 Wipe off the glass cleaner with the paper towels until the outside of the microwave oven door is shining.